 Dampen a cheese cloth, and line your container of choice with it.
 The traditional mold is wooden, but I use a clean flower pot.
 You need something with holes in the bottom.
 A colander or the little plastic basket that some cheeses come in would work well.

 Fill the mold with the cheese mixture, wrapping the excess cheese cloth over the top.
 Stand it on a plate or bowl to catch any drips.
 Refrigerate for 1- 3 days before unmolding the paskha.
 It should be firm to touch so that it will hold its shape.
 Mine is still in the fridge, so no final photo yet.

 Open out the cheese cloth covering the top and turn the mold upside down on a plate.
 Carefully remove the cheese cloth.
 Serve with slices of Kulich.

 *Every recipe for Paskha uses a different name for this cheese.
 They include, farmers cheese, fresh curd cheese, tvorog, ricotta and cottage cheese.
 Use whatever you can find.
 I like to make my own ricotta for this, which is actually very simple and works well in the recipe.
-Here's a link to the method I use to make my ricotta.
 When I make mine, I use vinegar instead of the lemon juice, and leave out the salt.